 Our Movement Disorder Specialists

-- Dr Kelly Bertram is a leading researcher in the field and Consultant at The Alfred Hospital Movement Disorder Program
+- Dr Kelly Bertram is Director of the Parkinson and Movement Disorder Program at The Alfred Hospital

 - Dr Michael Eller has leading researcher in the field and founding head of the Box Hill Hospital Service

 - Dr Will Lee is Director of the Parkinson and Movement Disorder Program at Eastern Health

 - Dr Trudy Cheng has completed sub-specailty training in PD at The Alfred Hospital